 - The creditor must acquiesce to the notice of the error within 30 days of receiving it.

 - If the creditor is at fault, they have two billing cycles to make adjustments to the account and amend the billing mistake or provide an explanation for the billing amount.

-If you have further questions about how to disupute a bill for services, feel free to contact UpCounsel.com.
 Find out about your rights as a consumer and if you decide you need legal representation against a creditor, post your legal need on UpCounsel's marketplace.
-UpCounsel has the most knowledgeable and experienced lawyers on their staff that are ready to assist you with your legal needs.
-UpCounsel accepts only the top five percent of lawyers, coming from law schools such as Harvard Law and Yale Law, having an average of 14 years of legal experience which includes working with or on behalf of companies like Menlo Ventures, Airbnb, and Google.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.